drami025/rshell/README.md

 * Quote features do not function as they are suppose to.
 For example, if you type in ``echo "hello        world"`` you would receive ``hello       world`` on a normal BASH shell.
 On this shell, you will see ``hello world``.
 * Formatting feature is still not up to par with the BASH shell's ls
 * Some folders do not appear alphabetically when using recursive flag ``-R``
+* Bug with reading comments on chained IO redirection with piping.
+* String redirection ``<<`` not fully functional as of now.
+Please avoid using this function.